Popular Films for Holy Week

-The arrest and trial of Jesus, and the betrayal of Jesus by Judas and Peter (with different outcomes) are powerful.
+The arrest and trial of Jesus and the betrayal of Jesus by Judas and Peter (with different outcomes) are powerful.
 Gibson takes some liberties here and there throughout the movie, especially scenes where he includes Satan.
-In the gospel accounts we do not hear of the appearance of Satan in Gethsemane, which is shown in the movie, but certainly those familiar with the the gospels know that Satan played his part.
+In the gospel accounts, we do not hear of the appearance of Satan in Gethsemane, which is shown in the movie, but certainly, those familiar with the gospels know that Satan played his part.

 The most graphic and horrifying scene in the movie is the flogging scene.
 The sadistic brutality has made many turn away.
 It is a lengthy, gory scene.
 Although the Bible doesn't describe the flogging in such detail, perhaps Gibson researched what floggings were like in that time and location of the world.
 There was much controversy about whether the extreme graphic depiction and length of the scene were necessary and even authentic.
 In an interview by Scott Ross of the 700 Club, actor Jim Caviezel, who portrayed Jesus, got to the heart of the matter: "People turn their eyes away when they see it, and what they're seeing is their own sin, and it is not wanting to deal with they're own sin."

 When the flogging is over, we see Mary, Jesus' mother, and Mary Magdalen in shock, cleaning up the blood - a heart-wrenching scene.